-The expander moves the arcuate portions of the upper and lower members from a parallel orientation to an angled orientation relative to one another or from a first height at each end to a second and greater height at at least one and possibly both ends, but in either event the arcuate portions 65 of the upper and lower members in the first or insertion position are parallel to one another over a substantial portion of the length of the implant, and/or form at least a portion of a cylinder along the length of the implant.
+The expander moves the arcuate portions of the upper and lower members from an angled orientation to a parallel orientation relative to one another; from a first angled orientation to a second angled orientation relative to one another; or from a first height at each end to a second and greater height at at least one and possibly both ends, but in each event the arcuate portions of the upper and lower members in the first or insertion position are angled to one another over a substantial portion of the length of the implant, and/or form at least a portion of a frusto-conical shape, or of a cylinder split along a horizontal plane through its mid-longitudinal axis wedging the upper half from the lower half by an inclined plane, along the length of the implant.
 Each of the upper and lower members may structurally cooperate with a blocker, or expander so as to keep it located so as to function for its intended purpose.
 By way of example, each of the upper and lower members preferably has a track within which the blocker may be captured or the expander rotated.
 The tracks may be configured to permit the expander to rotate therein and then to move from side to side therewithin.
 The track of the upper member and the track of the lower member are preferably in the same plane and the plane is preferably perpendicular to the longitudinal axis of the implant.

 A preferred expander has a first height in a first or insertion position and a greater second height when rotated or positioned into a second or deployed position to increase the maximum height of the implant from a first maximum height to a second maximum height.
 By way of example, at least one of the tracks of the upper and lower members preferably has a cooperating surface and the expander has a corresponding cooperating surface that contacts the cooperating surface of the track to orient the expander in a predetermined position.
 The cooperating surfaces preferably orient the expander within the implant such that the axis of rotation of the expander is parallel with the longitudinal axis of the implant and, more preferably, center the expander within the implant such that the axis of rotation of the expander coincides with the longitudinal axis of the implant.
-As may be advantageous for the further loading of the implant with fusion-promoting material, the expander may cooperate with the tracking surfaces of the upper and lower members to allow the expander to slide from side-to-side for easier access to the implant interior.
+As may be advantageous for the further loading of the implant with fusion-promoting material, the expander may cooperate with the tracking surfaces of the upper and lower members to allow the expander to slide from side-to-side for easier access to the implant